 TUNE provides customers a free default SSL for the default domains go2cloud.org and hasoffers.com (our old brand name).
 For TUNE customers using a custom domain, an SSL certificate needs to be purchased separately.
 Although custom domains and SSL certificates are not necessary for platform functionality, they are still important to protect digital data and personally identifying information in marketing platforms.

-Why Your Website Needs SSL in 2019
+Why Your Website Needs SSL

 1. SSL Protects Your Data

 The primary function of SSL is to protect the data transferred between a user and a server.
 When you put an SSL certificate on your website, every piece of information is encrypted and secured.
 The data is locked, and it can only be unlocked by the intended recipient (browser or server), as no one else can access the key to open it.
 While dealing with sensitive data like personally identifiable information, passwords, and credit card numbers, SSL usage helps to protect this data against hackers and skimmers.
 When a website is using unsurpassable encryption technology via SSL certificates, it is nearly impossible to steal protected data.